plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/verify-device-onboarding.md

    {{< /note >}}

-3. Set the content of `intermediate_ca.crt` to the `deviceProvisioningService.enrollmentGroups[].attestationMechanism.x509.certificateChain` field.

-4. Generate the device manufacturer certificate (IDevId) signed by the intermediate CA with a validity of 100 years and store it in the `mfgcrt.pem` and `mfgkey.pem` files:
+3. Generate the device manufacturer certificate (IDevId) signed by the intermediate CA with a validity of 100 years and store it in the `mfgcrt.pem` and `mfgkey.pem` files:

    ```sh
    umask 0077